MedNLP-CHAT

 Languages:

-Both the Japanese and German Q&A pairs are translated into multiple languages.
-The Japanese dataset is translated into English, French, and German, and the German dataset is translated into English and French.
+Both the Japanese and German Q&A pairs are translated into English and French, respectively.

 Data details